Gokhan-Ergul/House-Price-Prediction-with-EmlakJet-Data-Cleaning/README.md

 In this step, we addressed various data quality issues such as:
 - **Handling Missing Values**: Missing data was either imputed using the median/mean method or removed if deemed irrelevant.
 - **Outlier Detection and Removal**: We identified outliers using Z-scores and IQR methods and removed them to improve model performance.
-- **Data Type Corrections**: Certain features were cast to appropriate data types (e.g., categorical variables were encoded).
+- **Data Type Corrections**: Certain features were cast to appropriate data types (e.g., categorical variables were encoded with **Target encoding**).

 ## Feature Engineering
 Feature engineering is one of the key steps in this project.
 The following techniques were applied:
 - **Feature Creation**: New features were generated based on existing ones, such as price per square meter.
-- **One-Hot Encoding**: Categorical variables like location and property type were one-hot encoded to be used in machine learning models.
+- **Target Encoding**: Categorical variables like location and property type were Target encoded to be used in machine learning models.
 - **Log Transformation**: Features with a high degree of skewness were transformed using logarithmic scales.

 ## Normalization and Transformation